 Center for Teaching and Learning

-Faculty will develop and demonstrate high-impact teaching practices that foster student success across all modalities of instruction.
+Faculty will develop and demonstrate high-impact teaching practices that foster student success across all modalities of instruction by:

-2. Faculty will utilize resources and opportunities to demonstrate effective teaching practices in both the online and face-to-face classrooms.
+- utilizing resources and opportunities to demonstrate effective teaching practices in both online and face-to-face classrooms;

-3. Faculty will make continuous efforts to become effective teachers and support student success at Delaware State University.
+- making continuous efforts to become effective teachers and support student success at DSU.